ARAnextg/5G_prototype/docs/source/module_3_signal_processing/wikipages/IntroductionToSignalProcessing.rst

 Fourier Transforms
 ^^^^^^^^^^^^^^^^^^
 The conversion from time to frequency domain and back is represented mathematically through the Fourier Transform.
-In this module, you will learn about four members of the fourier transform family:
+In this module, four members of the fourier transform family are defined:

 - **Fourier Transform:** This transform is used to convert time and frequency domains both ways.
 Properties of this transform include addition, scaling, and frequency shifts.